anstmichaels/emopt/README.md

 #### Compiling PETSc

 PETSc is a powerful library for solving large sparse systems in a distributed manner.
-Before using EMOpt, PETSc must be compiled and installed on your system.
-In order for PETSc to work with EMOpt, we need to be very careful to compile PETSc with support for complex scalars and include support for scalapack and MUMPS.
+Before using EMopt, PETSc must be compiled and installed on your system.
+In order for PETSc to work with EMopt, we need to be very careful to compile PETSc with support for complex scalars and include support for scalapack and MUMPS.
 Luckily, the PETSc compilation scripts make this relatively easy for us.